yeslogic/prince-docs/docs/server-integration.md

 `--fail-pdf-tag-error`
 Fail if there are problems tagging the PDF document for accessibility.

+`--fail-invalid-license`
+Fail if the Prince license is invalid or not readable.

 `--fail-safe`
 Enables all of the preceding fail-safe options.